aboutcode-org/pygmars/README.rst

   ScanCode toolkit copyright and author detection and there are some improvements, simplification  and optimizations that would be difficult to implement in NLTK directly and unlikely to be accepted upstream.
+  Simplification of the code subset used for copyright detection enabled a big boost in performances.
+Future improvements to track the tokens lines and positions may not have been possible withing the NLTK API.

 - The newer versions of NLTK include several new required dependencies and we do not need any of these.
 This is turn makes every tool heavier and complex when